Scholarship Student Information

-Scholarships are provided through non-profit funding organizations and have individual requirements for both eligibility and access to FLVS.
-Learn more about each of these scholarship programs here.
+Each scholarship has individual requirements for both eligibility and access to FLVS.
+Learn more about the different scholarship types from the Florida Department of Education.

 McKay Scholarship Students

 The McKay Scholarship Program for Students with Disabilities provides students with special needs the opportunity to attend an eligible public or private school of their choice.
-View additional information from the Florida Department of Education here.
+Learn more about McKay Scholarships.

 As of July 1, 2016, FLVS courses taken by a McKay scholarship recipient will be fully funded through the Florida Education Finance Program and will no longer result in a scholarship reduction.
 Students can take up to two (2) FLVS courses per year without it affecting eligibility.

 The Florida Tax Credit Scholarship expands educational opportunities for low-income families.
 Funds may be used to pay tuition and fees at an eligible private school or for transportation to a public school outside the family's residential district.
 Learn more about Florida Tax Credit Scholarships.